naufalathallah/wdio-zephyr-integration/README.md

 # wdio-zephyr-integration

-This package provides an integration between WebdriverIO and Zephyr Scale (formerly Zephyr for Jira) to report automated test execution results.
+This package provides an integration between WebdriverIO and Zephyr Scale (Jira Cloud) to report automated test execution results.

 ## Installation